About the MBLEx

 The pathology section of the massage exam will include questions on pathologies that a massage practitioner is most likely to encounter when working.
 It will also include massage contraindications and precautions related to certain pathologies or special populations.
 The MBLEx questions are meant to ensure massage therapists can identify potential contraindications, NOT diagnose pathologies.
 The pathology section of the MBLEx also covers classes of medications.
 Since client medications can affect the treatment, it is important to have a good understanding of how different classes of medications affect the body and may call for adjustments to the treatment plan.

-4) Benefits and Physiological Effects of Techniques that Manipulate Soft Tissue
+4) Benefits and Effects of Soft Tissue Manipulation

 Massage therapists must have a solid understanding of the effects that their manual therapy and other techniques have on a client.
 This includes the physiological and psychological effects for typical clients as well as for clients in special populations.
 The benefits and effects section is currently 15% of the massage exam.
 This section of the exam covers practical aspects of the application of massage techniques including types of massage strokes and the typical sequence of application.
 Only common, entry-level bodywork techniques and modalities are covered in this content area.
 Different methods of hydrotherapy and heat and cold modalities are in this section.
 The massage therapist should have a good understanding of when to use heat and when cold is a better option.
 Therapists should also understand the body’s immediate response and delayed response to each modality.